1946 International Court of Justice judges election: Candidates

-Procedure
+Election procedure

 As the 1946 election was the first of its kind, some aspects of the rules of procedure were yet to be finalized.

 According to the Statute, ICJ judges are elected through parallel procedures at the General Assembly and the Security Council.
 To be elected, a candidate must obtain an absolute majority of votes both in the General Assembly and in the Security Council.

 At the time, 26 votes constituted an absolute majority in the General Assembly and 6 votes constituted an absolute majority in the Security Council (with no distinction being made between permanent and non-permanent members of the Security Council).